What Are The Problems With Business Coaching?

 Like anything else, this can be a complex question.
 At the detail level, it depends a lot on what stage your business is in currently, what your goals are, and what your expectations for the coach are.
 So, let’s start with some general issues.

 If you are expecting a simple, quick, easy solution that will enable you to leapfrog from the very beginning stage, $100K Revenue to a fully sellable $20Million business over the next 12 months – let’s be honest - it is probably not going to happen that way.
-Building a fully sellable $20Million business takes years – and will require a lot of changes along the way in how you do your business.
-That said, it can very definitely be done - if you are willing to make those changes.
-In the end, your mindset is the real key to the level of outcome you can achieve, and how quickly you can do it.
+Building a fully sellable $20Million business takes a few years – and will require a several changes along the way in how you do your business.
+That said, it can be done - if you are willing to make those changes.

 But let’s start with the coach: